OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     unsigned ma::TimeSequence::components ( ) const noexcept

 Returns the total number of components for one data sample.
-This method multiplies each dimensions together to compute the total number of component.
-It can be usefull to convert a xD signal into a 1D signal.
+This method multiplies each dimension together to compute the total number of components.
+It can be useful to convert a xD signal into a 1D signal.

 ------------------------------------------------------------------------